smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     Implicit versus explicit specialization, etc.

 * ``SourceLocation PointOfInstantiation``:
+  The point at which this member was first instantiated.
   For an explicit specialization, this is invalid.
-  [TODO: What about implicit specialization?]

-A ``MemberSpecialization`` can appear in these places:
+A ``MemberSpecializationInfo`` can appear in these places:

 * Pointed to by ``FunctionDecl::TemplateOrSpecialization``:
-  For a member function of a class template specialization, it points at the corresponding member of the class template.
+  For a non-templated member function of a class template instantiation, it points at the corresponding original member of the class template.

 * As a trailing object on a ``FunctionTemplateSpecializationInfo``:
-  [TODO]
+  For a templated member function of a class template instantiation, it points at the original member template.

 * Pointed to by ``CXXRecordDecl::TemplateOrInstantiation``:
-  [TODO]

-* Somehow associated with static data?
-[TODO]

-* Pointed to by ``EnumDecl::SpecializationInfo``:
-  [TODO]
+  For a non-templated member class of a class template instantiation, this points at the corresponding original member.

+* Plus a couple more cases that are currently outside the scope of this document.

+Finally, for a templated member class, the member specialization relationship is directly recorded in the ``ClassTemplateDecl::InstantiatedFromMember`` field, without using any ``MemberSpecializationInfo`` structure.

 Diagram: Class template contains ordinary function: Instantiation